-Death threats from teens during broad daylight attack on Auckland shop
+'I'll hit you, I'll kill you': Teen girls in brazen daylight robbery in Auckland

 By Jordan Bond of RNZ

-A shop owner in a central Auckland suburb had a knife pulled on him and his wife in broad daylight yesterday by two teenage girls.
+A shop owner in a central Auckland suburb had a knife pulled on him and his wife in broad daylight on Wednesday by two teenage girls.

 The assailants told him they would kill him over a hundred dollars worth of shisha products, which look similar to cigarette packets.